opendatasoft/codelibrary/content/page-templates/observatory/index.md

 ---
 title: "Observatory"
-description: ""
+description: "A good starting point to narrate a story with your data, or simply publish a nice looking dashboard"
-tags: ["display", "aggregation", "ods-aggregation"]
+tags: ["display", "aggregation"]
 resources:
 - src: '*/'
   title: 'Section #:counter'